CagriAldemir/react-cache-buster/README.md

 ### Check for new version manually

 From any component child of the `<CacheBuster>` provider, you can use the `useCacheBuster` hook to get the `checkCacheStatus` function and trigger a version check and possible cache bust whenever you want, such as on any route change (be mindful of when this can interrupt your user's experience).
-See [`example/`](example/) for a simple use case.
+When you call the `checkCacheStatus` function, if there is a new version, this method will be called if you have given the `onCacheClear` prop to CacheBuster, otherwise the page will be refreshed automatically.
+See [example](example/) for a simple use case.

 ```jsx
 const VersionCheckButton = () => {